intel-analytics/ipex-llm/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/models/lenet/README.md

 * -f: where you put your MNIST data
 * --model: the model snapshot file
 * -b: The mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.
+* --optimizerVersion: option can be used to set DistriOptimizer version, the value can be "optimizerV1" or "optimizerV2".